Amelia Voght: Messiah Complex/X-Men: Legacy

 Wolverine, Storm and Nightcrawler seek her out during the Messiah Complex crossover to obtain information regarding the Acolytes.
 At first she's reluctant to speak, fearing the Acolytes will kill the X-Men.
 However, she relents and reveals them the location of her former comrades.
 Voght eventually rejoins the Acolytes after the Professor's apparent death.
 She also informs Omega Sentinel of recent events that took place after she returns to normal following her possession by Malice.
 She also reveals she still has some feelings for Professor X in the X-Men: Legacy series.

 Voght is seen again when Professor X returns to New Avalon and convinces Exodus to disband the Acolytes and find a new way to help mutantkind.
 After this, Voght, along with Random and Omega Sentinel, decide to relocate to San Francisco.

-She has since joined Magneto's new Brotherhood of Mutants.
+She later joins S.W.O.R.D. alongside other mutants who have teleportation powers as part of their transportation division.

 Powers and abilities

-Amelia Voght is a mutant possessing the power of transubstantiation, enabling her to convert matter into a psionically resonant vapor at will.
-This mist became Amelia's natural state after her powers manifested, and she is capable of transubstantiating herself or any person or object in her line-of-sight.
-Being insubstantial, Amelia can use this power to avoid injury.
-She can control the flow of the vapor through the air, allowing her to fly, squeeze herself through tight passages, or move objects about; she could pull a person out from under a mob attacking them by dispersing and reforming them nearby, or steal her opponents' weapons by vaporizing from their hands and bringing them to her own.
-Voght's mist can also be transported through the astral plane, allowing her to employ her powers for long range teleportation.
-She is able to transport herself and anything else she transubstantiates across the surface of the globe in an instant, or to and from orbit around the planet.
-She can teleport with cargo, or send objects to a new location without traveling with them, providing she can visualize the new location in her mind.
-On certain occasions, Voght even demonstrated the ability to summon distant people to herself by teleportation, visualizing wherever the person is at the moment, seeing them converted into mist, and then bringing that mist into her presence to be reformed.
+Amelia Voght is a mutant who can transform herself and others into vapor.
+This enables her to fly, become intangible, and teleport by traveling through the astral plane.